-Regardless if you’re a bedroom guitarist or a headliner for a major festival, you likely have a decent collection of pedals, and if you don’t, you’re probably working your way towards it.
+Guitarists, whether playing for fun or headlining a major festival, are known for amassing sizable collections of pedals.
+If you don’t have one yet, you’re probably working your way towards it!
 So it comes as no surprise that a guitar player like John Mayer would have a very large collection of guitar effects pedals.
-There are several videos on YouTube where he, or his guitar tech, reveals a small chunk of his pedal collection.
-Mayer also occasionally shares images of his pedalboards on his Instagram page.
+There are several videos on YouTube where Mayer, or his guitar tech, reveals a small chunk of his pedal collection.
+Mayer also occasionally shares images of his pedalboards on Instagram.

 To keep things organized, we’ll categorize his pedals in ten categories: Boost, Overdrive, Distortion, Fuzz, Compressor, Delay, Reverb, Modulation, Wah, and Others.